 - Suspension when a student is removed from the school for a fixed period.
-This was previously referred to as a 'Suspension'. - Permanent exclusion when a student is removed from the school permanently and taken off the school roll.
-This is sometimes referred to as an 'exclusion'. - Off-site direction when a governing board of a maintained school requires a student to attend another education setting temporarily, to improve their behaviour. - Parent any person who has parental responsibility and any person who has care of the child. - Managed move when a student is transferred to another school permanently.
+This was previously referred to as a 'fixed-term exclusion'. - Permanent exclusion when a student is removed from the school permanently and taken off the school roll.
+This is sometimes referred to as an 'exclusion'. - Off-site direction when a governing board of a maintained school requires a student to attend another education setting temporarily, to improve their behavior. - Parent any person who has parental responsibility and any person who takes care of the student. - Managed move when a student is transferred to another school permanently.
 All parties, including parents and the admission authority for the new school, should consent before a managed move occurs.